-In our study of this issue, we found that VyprVPN utilizes virtual server locations, primarily in remote regions.
+In our study of virtual server locations, we found that VyprVPN does utilize virtual server locations in many regions.
 What this means is that VyprVPN does not actually have physical servers in all the locations it claims.
 Instead, a VPN server that is advertised in Brazil, for example, might actually be in Miami.

-There are other good VPNs that utilize virtual server locations, such as ExpressVPN, for example.
+There are other good VPNs that utilize virtual server locations, such as ExpressVPN and Surfshark, for example.
 However, there is one noteworthy difference in that VyprVPN does not publicly disclose whether a location is virtual or physical.

 While virtual locations do not necessarily present a security issue, it may affect people who are trying to avoid servers in specific locations.